fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 * Consider presenting information as needed, rather than presenting it all up front.
 Instructions may be better presented in context of the button or action (like a tooltip).
 This helps reduce cognitive load and gives information only when it's needed.

-For related information, see: <a href="https://wiki.fluidproject.org/x/D4DpAg" rel="nofollow" target="_blank" class="link-external">Designing interfaces to meet the needs of users with cognitive disabilities</a>.
+For related information, see: <a href="https://wiki.fluidproject.org/x/D4DpAg" rel="nofollow" class="link-external">Designing interfaces to meet the needs of users with cognitive disabilities</a>.

 ##  Visual Perception